notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 - **Description** informs about the usage of the notification and provides additional information if needed.
 - **Fields** are the parameters to be provided by the notification.
     - ***hwndFrom*** normally holds the **hwndNpp**, which means that the window handle for the current Notepad++ window is passed as that argument.
 If it is shown as a `0` or `NULL`, then that notification does not use this Field.
 If it is something else, a full description will be provided.
-    - ***idFrom*** normally holds the **BufferID**, which means that the buffer identification integer for the current editor buffer is passed as that argument.
-If it is shown as `0` or `NULL`, then that notification does not use this Field.
-If it is something else, a full description will be provided.
+    - ***idFrom*** normally holds the **BufferID**, which means that the buffer identification integer for the editor buffer of the relevant file is passed as that argument. (_Warning_: this BufferID is often not the _active_ buffer, and if you want to perform an action on it that requires that it be active, you will have to activate that file first; a reasonable sequence for handling this is described in [Notification BufferID](#notification-bufferid).)
+	If **_idFrom_** is shown as `0` or `NULL`, then that notification does not use this Field.
+If **_idFrom_** needs a different value for a notification, a full description will be provided.

 ---
 ---